mongodb/awscdk-resources-mongodbatlas/API.md

 Returns, adds, edits, and removes one connection for a stream instance in the specified project.

 To use this resource, the requesting API Key must have the Project Owner roles.
-Note that Atlas Streams functionality is currently in [Public Preview](https://www.mongodb.com/blog/post/atlas-stream-processing-now-in-public-preview)

 #### Initializer <a name="Initializer" id="awscdk-resources-mongodbatlas.CfnStreamConnectionProps.Initializer"></a>